The Best Takeoff Software for Construction in 2026

 The Bidding Process

 The project owner, which may be a business, state government, or federal agency, will typically compile a group of documents, known as the bid package, which summarizes the project details.
 It will include project blueprints and other key information about the project’s location and scheduling requirements.
-This bid package is sent to a number of contractors or, for government-sponsored projects, posted publicly, and made accessible to any contractor.
+This bid package is sent to a number of contractors or, for government-sponsored projects, posted publicly and made accessible to any contractor.

-In order to generate accurate estimates, contractors must pull or take off quantity and material information from the project’s blueprints.
+To generate accurate estimates, contractors must pull or take off quantity and material information from the project’s blueprints.
 Let’s learn more about this process.

 What is Construction Takeoff?

 The takeoff process involves contractors and estimators reviewing project blueprints and literally “taking off” or extracting the quantity and material requirements for the project.
 This information about the required materials and supplies is then used to estimate costs used in the project bid.
+It also provides the exact material values needed to secure accurate builders risk insurance policies to protect the site once those materials are delivered.

-In order to extract these details from the project’s plans and blueprints, contractors must reference the plan’s measurements and annotations and then use those numbers to calculate the different quantities of various supplies and materials.
+To extract these details from the project’s plans and blueprints, contractors must reference the plan’s measurements and annotations and then use those numbers to calculate the different quantities of various supplies and materials.
 Examples of takeoff items include:

 • Lengths of cable, wiring, trim, piping, or rebar